Back to all blogs

 September to October: The Inter-Monsoon Shift

-- Conditions: September stays mostly sunny which makes it an excellent month for visitors.
+• Conditions: September stays mostly sunny, which makes it an excellent month for visitors.
 The atmosphere undergoes its first changes by the time October arrives.
-The humidity rises drastically and you will start to experience dramatic isolated evening thunderstorms.
-The sea starts to churn slowly as the monsoon winds begin their arrival.
+If you are monitoring the Sri Lankan weather in Trincomalee, October patterns, expect humidity to rise drastically, accompanied by dramatic isolated evening thunderstorms.
+This marks a clear shift in the Sri Lanka East Coast weather October Trincomalee experiences, as the sea starts to churn slowly and monsoon winds begin to set in.

 November to December: Peak Rainfall